fengzilong/jsonlint/README.md

 ### options.allowComments

-By default it will report comments as error, if you want to remove comment from errors, just set `allowComments` to `true`
+By default it reports all comments as error, if you want to remove comment from errors, set `allowComments` to `true`

-# Difference with `try/catch + JSON.parse`
+## Difference with `try/catch + JSON.parse`

-`JSON.parse` is not fault tolerant, so it cannot continue after seeing first error, while in this library we use a fault tolerant parser inside to avoid this situation
+`JSON.parse` is not fault tolerant, so it cann't continue after seeing first error, while this library using a fault tolerant parser to avoid this

-# License
+## License

 MIT